amitsaha/echorand.me/content/posts/kubernetes-notes.md

 - Create a cluster role allowing usage of the policy
 - Create a cluster role binding assigning subjects to the above role and hence allow usage of the policy

-On an AWS [EKS] cluster (https://docs.aws.amazon.com/eks/latest/userguide/pod-security-policy.html), we can see there is an existing policy already defined:
+On an AWS [EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/pod-security-policy.html), we can see there is an existing policy already defined:

 ```